Shanghai American School: Post-WWII

-At SAS, the period of 1946-49 saw the return of old traditions, sports and arts programs.
+At SAS, the period of 1946–49 saw the return of old traditions, sports and arts programs.
 The school and its campus were even featured in LIFE magazine.
-But by 1949, with China at the end of the civil war and Shanghai about to be invaded by the Communist Party, the SAS Board of Managers once again made the decision to close the school.
+But by 1949, with China at the end of the civil war and Shanghai about to be liberated by the Communist Party, the SAS Board of Managers once again made the decision to close the school.

-With Unk Cheney no longer on staff, a vice principal named Val Sundt was inspired to invoke the "Spirit of Cheney" and assure the school would once again continue.
+The Rev. Val Sundt, then vice principal, was inspired to invoke the "Spirit of Cheney" and assure the school would once again continue.
 Sundt founded the final Bootleg SAS in 1949–50, called Private American School.
-At the conclusion of the school year in May 1950, Sundt closed the school's doors, and the remaining SAS teachers and students heeded the warnings of the U.S. State Department and departed Shanghai.
+At the conclusion of the school year in May 1950, Sundt closed the school and the remaining SAS teachers and students heeded evacuation warnings from the U.S. State Department and departed Shanghai.

-The Re-founding
+Re-founding

 In January 1980, encouraged by the reformist efforts of Chinese leader Deng Xiaoping, the U.S. re-established its Consulate in Shanghai.
 One of the Consulate's first employees, economics advisor Tom Lauer, brought his wife, Linnea, and three children to Shanghai.
-Recognizing a need to educate the children of Consulate employees, the U.S. State Department asked Mrs. Lauer to restart Shanghai American School.
+Recognizing a need to educate the children of Consulate employees, the U.S. State Department asked Lauer to restart Shanghai American School.

 SAS re-opened on the U.S. Consulate grounds on Huai Hai Road in September 1980.
 It remained there until outgrowing the space in 1989.

-The Shanghai Girls #3 School, one of Shanghai's most reputable schools, with an alumni list that includes China's famous Soong sisters, agreed to share space with SAS.
-With a booming foreign population coming into Shanghai, a SAS education was in heavy demand, and in spite of building additional buildings and floors, it was not long before SAS had again outgrown its space.
+The Shanghai Girls #3 School agreed to share space with SAS.
+With a booming foreign population coming into Shanghai, SAS had heavy demand.

-Pit Stop Campus Era
+Pitstop campus era

 By the mid-1990s, SAS had decided to build not one but two purpose-built campuses – one on each side of Shanghai's Huangpu River.
-Before the campus construction could be completed, the school needed to move once again.
+Before the campus construction could be completed, the school moved again.

 Three temporary campuses were established.
 In Puxi, a semi-built cultural center in Zhudi Town was reassigned to the school.
 In Pudong, another cultural center – Huaxia – was selected to be SAS’ first presence on the Pudong side of the Huangpu River.
 A third temporary campus was founded in the Shanghai Centre on Nanjing Road to serve the youngest SAS attendees, though it soon proved unnecessary and closed after just one semester.

 Facilities during this time in SAS history were makeshift at best.
-The school's swim team held competitions at Shanghai's Holiday Inn, and storefronts across from campus served as classrooms.
-Ignoring the challenges of the times, the school laid plans for a brighter future.
+The school's swim team held competitions at Shanghai's Holiday Inn, and storefronts across from campus served as classrooms while the school continued making plans for the future.
 SAS became a co-founder of the region's Asia Pacific Athletic Conference (APAC), in spite of having no athletics facilities at the time.